Mixing soft and rigid particles in a hopper: soft particles induce flow intermittency and avalanches

 Apart from preventing permanent clogging, introducing soft particles into rigid granular systems adds further interesting phenomena.
 Rigid particles display a fast, non-intermittent flow behavior unless the system clogs permanently.
 In contrast, the flow of soft particles shows variable time lapses between the exiting particles $\Delta t$, with larger average values than those in rigid systems.
 However, the addition of soft particles also reduces the probability of permanent clogs in the system.
-As such, mixtures containing soft particles exhibit faster average discharge rates over the duration of a flow test, a phenomenon usually known as \textit{faster is slower}.
+As such, mixtures containing soft particles exhibit faster average discharge rates over the duration of a flow test.

-Measurements of avalanche sizes and time intervals between particle exits reveals some unexpected results.
-While avalanches occur regardless of the mixing fraction, they occur more frequently and persist for longer durations when soft particles predominate in the mixture.
+Measurements of avalanche sizes and time intervals between the particle exits reveal some unexpected results.
+While flow pauses occur regardless of the mixing fraction, they occur more frequently and persist for longer durations when soft particles predominate the mixture.
+These pauses may happen due to the presence of adhesion in the particle contacts.
+We measure lower adhesion and friction in soft-soft contacts compared to soft-rigid and rigid-rigid contacts, which may enable more fragile arches at low $\phi_r$.
 Avalanche sizes are distributed exponentially, and the distribution of time lapses between falling particles is distributed on a power law, similar to behavior seen in other granular systems.
 Interestingly, some of the longest time lapses between particle exits occur when the mixing fraction is intermediate between soft and rigid.

 Given that avalanches and intermittents events happen more frequently with soft particles in mixture, intuition might suggest that soft particles have the hardest time staying in place in an arch, and therefore fall first to initiate an avalanche.
 Therefore we investigate different mechanisms behind the initiation of avalanches and focus on the identity of the first falling particle.
 However, we find the probability that an avalanches is initiated by a soft particle is not significantly different than the mixing ratio of soft particles in the entire system.
 Further, quantifying neighbor contacts of the first falling particle also does not indicate any predictive power for avalanches.